 Q: What is a municipality’s responsibility under the Affirmative Fair Housing Marketing Plan?

-Q: If a municipality owns a parcel of land that could be suitable for fair and affordbale housing development what are their options?
+Q: If a municipality owns a parcel of land that could be suitable for fair and affordable housing development what are their options?

 A: Unless the municipality has a public housing authority with the capacity to undertake the development of the parcel, essentially the municipality would have two options.
 The municipality could undertake its own site plan or subdivision review, then identify a developer potentially through the release of a Request for Proposals, and have that developer purchase the property and build the units.
 Or the municipality could identify a developer potentially through the release of a Request for Proposals without any site plan or subdivision approvals in place.